 The Bristol Channel Branch covers the whole of the Bristol Channel.
 The membership, of about 400, is drawn from the South and West Midlands, South Wales and the West Country.

 Join the PSPS today and enjoy the many benefits of the Society by clicking here.
 If you have any questions about the Bristol Channel Branch please feel free to contact the Branch Secretary below.

 - Branch Secretary: John Spears, 84 Heath Park Drive, Heath, Cardiff, CF14 3QL

 - Contact the Bristol Channel Branch Secretary

-The Dartmouth Steam Railway and River Boat Company has just published the 2017 timetable for the Society's coal-fired river paddler, Kingswear Castle.
+The Dartmouth Steam Railway & River Boat Company has published the Paddle Steamer's timetable for 2019.
+The season runs from 25 May to 30 September.

 A statement issued by Waverley Steam Navigation Co.
 Ltd.

 The Scottish Government has confirmed £950,000 support for Maid of the Loch restoration.